CloudLabsAI-Azure/hybridworkshop/steps/5_DeployAKSHCI.md

 3. Click on **View in Azure** to be taken to the Azure AD app portal, where you should see information about this app, including permissions required.
 If you're prompted to log in, provide appropriate credentials.
 4. Once logged in, under **Configured permissions**, you should see a few permissions listed with the status **Granted for...** and the name of your tenant.
 The **Microsoft Graph (5)** API permissions will show as **not granted** but this will be updated upon deployment

+5. Click on **Grant Admin Consent** button to give your app the permissions.

     ![Confirm Azure AD app permissions in Windows Admin Center](/media/wac_azuread_grant.png "Confirm Azure AD app permissions in Windows Admin Center")

 *******************************************************************************************************